Diekirch - Valkenswaard 2007

 Unfortunately there were no pretty girls at the finish line to kiss us, like in the tour the France.
 We arrived at 16:30 and received a medal, which were given to everyone finishing before 20:00.

 Receiving our medals in the bar

 Everyone with a full stamp card arriving before 20:00 recieved a medal

 I was happy

-We shook the blad guy's hand before sitting down and drinking, as had agreed, a Duvel beer.
+We shook the blad guy's hand before sitting down and drinking a well-deserved Duvel beer.

 A Duvel beer to complete the race

 In total we had cycled 246 km, which meant the race had been a bit shorter than previous years.
 Our average speed was 29,3 km/h, which was faster than we had expected.

 A graph showing four inish time versus that of the other participants.
 1298 people participated, but as you can see not everyone finished (in time).
 The white lines indicate our finish times.